Oil is the life-blood of your engine, and the more attention you pay it, the better off your engine will be.

 The proper filling of oil on our walk-behind tractor engines is as follows:

-CURRENTLY USED GAS ENGINES (Honda, Yamaha, Subaru-Robin): WITH ENGINE LEVEL, FILL TO OVERFLOWING.
+CURRENTLY USED GAS ENGINES (Honda, Yamaha, Subaru-Robin): WITH ENGINE LEVEL, FILL TO OVERFLOWING, and check every 4 to 6 hours of use.
 Regardless of what the owners’ manual may show, your Gas engine on your tractor does not have a “dipstick” on the oil fill cap… Why?
 Because we cut it off.
 Why did we do that?
 Because we like to save our customers money and trouble: The dipstick on all the engines we use (Honda, Yamaha, Subaru) is only an inch or so long, and is designed to show the minimum “safe” amount of oil in the engine with the engine operating in a level plane.
 The thing is, we know human nature, which is that if the person sees oil at the bottom of the dipstick, they think “Oh, it’s OK…I don’t need to go to the shed and get the oil bottle…it’s on the dipstick, so it’s SAFE, right?”
 But this equipment often operates at angles much too steep for that “minimum” amount of oil (mowing on a hillside, tilling to maximum depth, etc.)..and you only need to do that for a few minutes with too little oil in it, and the engine seizes up.
 WHOOPS.
 We learned a long time ago that if the oil is kept to the MAXIMUM allowable level in the engine, there is simply no chance of a low-oil failure.
 Therefore, we don’t give our customers a choice; we cut off the dipstick and ask that you keep it full to the overflowing point.
 (If the engine is level, you can’t “overfill” these gas engines, it’ll just run back out the fill hole if it’s too much.)
 Don’t take any chances!
 But make sure the engine is LEVEL before checking and filling, or you’re going to get a bad reading…this may require putting a block under the implement or something.
 (The above also applies to the older ACME engines that were used on BCS machines 20+ years ago.)

 IF YOU HAVE A MACHINE WITH AN ENGINE TYPE NOT LISTED ABOVE (Such as: Briggs twin-cylinder Vanguard, Kohler Magnum, Briggs I/P, I/C or Intek), these engines may be equipped with a LONG (6 inches or more) oil dipstick, and this dipstick SHOULD be used as a guide for oil filling, with engine LEVEL.